DizzlyD/my-Portfolio/README.md

 "This is my front end developer portfolio"

 This website is for people to know a little bit about me, display my current skill set and also show my projects.
 Aswell as a way for potential employers to contact me.
-If your curious and want to check it out, follow this link " \*\*\*\*"
+If your curious and want to check it out, follow this link:  https://www.djhwebdevelopment.com

 ## Design, colour theme & layout